SamirG-ov/PortfolioProjects/COVID_Data_Analysis/README.md

 # Covid-19 Database Exploration and Visualization

 ## Overview
-This project is focused on exploring the Covid-19 dataset from the 'Our World in Data' website and visualizing key insights.
+This project is focused on exploring the Covid-19 dataset from the 'Our World in Data' website with **SQL** and **Excel** and visualizing key insights with **Tableau**.
 The goal is to analyze global trends and present data-driven findings to stakeholders.

 ## Data Source
 The data used in this project is sourced from the 'Our World in Data' website: [Our World in Data - Covid-19](https://ourworldindata.org/covid-deaths).